Frequently Asked Questions

 What roles can I vote for?

-- Union President
+Union President (Sabbatical role)

-- VP Education
+VP Education (Sabbatical role)

 Can I vote for more than one person?